Paymo Logo

 They then may use another vendor for data storage and another for the full application stack.

-Many businesses adopt a multi-cloud strategy for reliability, cost savings, or to prevent vendor lock-in.
-Others adopt a multi-cloud approach to take advantage of clouds that best suit their business objectives and application needs.
+Many businesses adopt a multi-cloud strategy to improve reliability, reduce costs, or avoid vendor lock-in.
+Others adopt a multi-cloud approach to leverage the cloud services that best suit their business objectives and application needs.

 You may have also heard the term hybrid cloud.
-A multi-cloud can be a hybrid cloud and vice versa, but these terms have different concepts.
+A multi-cloud can be a hybrid cloud, and vice versa, but the terms have different meanings.
 A hybrid cloud strategy is when a business deploys two or more distinct types of infrastructure: it combines at least one public cloud with a private cloud, an on-premise data center, or both.

 Advantages Of A Multi-Cloud Strategy